Lofa Tatupu: Atlanta Falcons

 On March 10, 2012, Tatupu signed a two-year, $5.75 million contract with the Atlanta Falcons.
 On July 24, 2012, Tatupu suffered a torn pectoral and would miss the entire 2012 NFL season.
 The Falcons released him the next day.

 NFL statistics

 Coaching career

 The Seahawks announced on February 9, 2015, that Tatupu would be joining Pete Carroll and new defensive coordinator Kris Richard's staff as assistant linebacker coach.
 He resigned from his position two years later.

 Personal life

-Tatupu is of Samoan descent; he is the son of the late former USC Trojan and New England Patriots fullback Mosi Tatupu, and first cousin of Joe Tuipala former NFL linebacker.
-In 2019 he founded his own CBD company called ZoneIn CBD.
+Tatupu is of Samoan descent.
+He is the son of the late former USC Trojan and New England Patriots fullback Mosi Tatupu, and first cousin of former NFL linebacker Joe Tuipala.
+In 2019, he founded his own CBD company called ZoneIn CBD.